Stokes matrices for confluent hypergeometric equations: Introduction

-for $j=1, \ldots, n-1 $ \end{theorem*}
+for $j=1, \ldots, n-1 $ \end{theorem}

 The choices involved in this presentation by the pair $[S_+,S_-] $ are discussed in section \ref{sec:ambiguity}.
-Other than in the work of Duval-Mitschi, we do not assume that the $\beta_j $ are pairwise non-equivalent modulo the integers.\footnote{Note, however, that on the other hand side, Duval-Mitschi also consider the ramified cases.} We compute a variant of the main result, where we give the Stokes matrices in terms of the Jordan blocks associated to the eigenvalues $\exp(-2\pi i \beta_j) $ and their multiplicities.
+Other than in the work of Duval-Mitschi, we do not assume that the $\beta_j $ are pairwise non-equivalent modulo the integers.
+We also compute a variant of the main result, where we give the Stokes matrices in terms of the Jordan blocks associated to the eigenvalues $\exp(-2\pi i \beta_j) $ and their multiplicities.